Pennsylvania Act 153 Clearance

 - An Act 153 search package which contains your employee/volunteer’s PATCH report, Child Abuse Clearance and FBI Fingerprint check in one easy-to-read report

-- Provide your employees/volunteers with a user-friendly instruction guide to navigate through the PA Child Abuse Portal
+- Provide your employees/volunteers with a user-friendly instruction guide to navigating through the PA Child Abuse Portal

 - FBI fingerprint scheduling and onsite fingerprint services